 Barefoot running, also referred to as natural running, is the act of running without footwear or little to no support.
 This has become a controversial topic lately, and many people are wondering if natural running is beneficial.
 While running barefoot may seem a little out of the ordinary, many runners are giving it a try.
 Even though the majority of people still wear shoes when they run, the debate is on.

-More Than A Trend – Proponents of barefoot running believe that the practice offers a more natural stride and minimizes the risk of injury.
-These people contend that certain running shoes lead to an abnormal running pattern and make runners to land on their heel, which creates a heavier impact on the feet, knees, and legs.
+Proponents of barefoot running believe that the practice offers a more natural stride and minimizes the risk of injury; the body was designed that way and is therefore beneficial for the body.
+They also argue running shoes lead to an abnormal running pattern.
+And it causes runners to land on their heel.
+This creates harmful stress on the feet, knees, and legs.

 Minimalist Running Shoes

 Running shoe companies now make minimalist shoes.
 They are an alternative to barefoot running but offer protection from rocks, dirt, water, rocks and other road hazards.

 Barefoot runners may be more prone to long-term injuries, to include:

 Experts recommend that those who want to run barefoot should have a full physical examination and coaching from a qualified fitness trainer or running specialist in order to help condition their body to the new style of running.